Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ___

-####Potential sequence length Bias of phylogenetic signal
+###Potential sequence length Bias of phylogenetic signal

 To test whether or not the high similarity between the chromosomal tree and the big gene was driven exclusively due to the large size of the big gene, a phylogenetic tree was inferred form the concatenated sequences of genes A, CI and the neutral Marker (Figure 22A).
 The tree inferred form the concatenated genes successfully reconstructed the northern and souther haplogroups (posterior = 1), however, as in the case of gene A and the neutral marker, outgroup placement and support was highly problematic (posterior << 0.1).
-Corrected entanglement measurement was low (0.092) and Baker's gamma was medium (0.64, P-value = 0).
+Corrected entanglement measurement was low (0.092) and Baker's gamma was medium http://127.0.0.1:16984/graphics/plot_zoom_png?width=1280&height=773(0.64, P-value = 0).
 The Foulkes-Mallows index reveals a degree of similarity much higher for the concatenated genes relative to any individual gene, yet much lower than the Big Gene alone.

 ![Figure 21D](https://rawgit.com/Jcbnunez/phylobio_final_project/master/Concatenated_tree.png)
 **Figure 21A:** Phylogenetic tree constructed from data from the Neutral Marker. *Notice the very short branch length*